This review is based on my eight months with the Japanese Pentax PC35AF — one of the first autofocus consumer cameras of

 I haven’t found myself using it very often, but in certain situations, it’s indispensable.
 Powerful enough for portraits, it can work well with monochrome film and may be used as fill in some cases.
 In fact, it works rather well together with autofocus and autoexposure, creating the freedom to take quick action shots in the dark.

 I botched the colour balance while scanning the first roll from my PC35AF.
 If not for the camera’s cracked chassis and my desire to fix them, I would probably never have used it again.
 Thankfully, I discovered that while testing my repair job with another film, the fault was mine, not that of the camera.

-There aren’t that many full-auto pocketable point-and-shoots that come with a quality 𝒇2.8 lens.
+There aren’t that many affordable full-auto pocketable point-and-shoots that come with a quality 𝒇2.8 lens.
 Though the glass may occasionally render frames that look a little soft, it generally comes with plenty of detail, minimal barrel distortion, no noticeable aberrations, minimal flare, and the freedom to shoot in low light without flash.

 I’ve been taking this camera with me everywhere for the past eight months, without ever stopping to think whether the optics are good enough for the job.
 They are.